Boating While Intoxicated (BWI) Lawyers in Red Bank, NJ

 However, the pleasure of being out on the water can be short-lived if you are charged with a BWI, boating DWI, or operating a watercraft under the influence of alcohol.
 The penalties if you are convicted are significant.
 If you are facing charges of a boating DUI, it is important to have a knowledgeable and experienced defense lawyer to protect your rights and fight for the best outcome possible in your DWI case.

 Boating While Intoxicated Defense Lawyer in Cranford, New Jersey

-Union County attorney Andrew John Calcagno is a BWI defense lawyer who thoroughly knows New Jersey drunk boating laws.
-Just as important is his personal experience as an avid boater with a boat license and Coast Guard certification.
-He has successfully defended a wide variety of clients against drunk boating charges in Howell, Middletown, Paterson, Plainfield, Roselle, and elsewhere in New Jersey.
+The Firm is a team of BWI defense lawyers who thoroughly know New Jersey drunk boating laws.
+They has successfully defended a wide variety of clients against drunk boating charges in Howell, Middletown, Paterson, Plainfield, Roselle, and elsewhere in New Jersey.
 These successful DWI defenses have included former members of the NJ State Police Marine Division.

 Overview of BWI Penalties in NJ